Planning a Destination Wedding in Alaska

 The options for non-lodge based locations are as limitless as your imagination.
 They require more coordination on your part, but are extremely flexible and can help stretch your budget.
 You pick and choose the ceremony location, lodging, and dining options.
 For smaller weddings, local restaurants like Glacier Brewhouse and Sullivan’s Steakhouse offer banquet rooms.
 Venues in or near Anchorage include Crow Creek Mine, Eagle River Nature Center, and Kincaid Park Chalet.
 In Southeast Alaska, Juneau’s Glacier Gardens offers a profusion of colorful hanging floral displays among a lush rainforest.

 For a simple but awe-inspiring event that's perfect for an adventurous elopement story, hop aboard an Alpine Air or Tanalian Aviation helicopter that can set down just about anywhere, from an icy glacier to a wildflower meadow or in the remote tundra.
 Or charter a private yacht with Northern Explorer Adventures for a few days.
 Choose the perfect spot on Prince William Sound for your exclusive ceremony, and then partake in kayaking, hiking, and bear-watching, fueled by gourmet meals prepared by your on-board chef.
 For a shorter cruise with more than 100 guests, Kenai Fjords Tours offers a private boat, dining, and a beautiful ceremony location on Fox Island in Resurrection Bay.
+Or take a dog sled ride down the aisle Alaskan-style just north of Anchorage in Willow with Alaskan Husky Adventures.

 How Much Will It Cost?